Dorothy Hale: Frida Kahlo painting

-Hale's friend Clare Boothe Luce, an ardent admirer of Mexican artist Frida Kahlo, almost immediately commissioned Kahlo to paint a recuerdo (remembrance) portrait of their deceased mutual friend, so that in Kahlo's words: "her life must not be forgotten".
+Hale's friend Clare Boothe Luce, an ardent admirer of Mexican artist Frida Kahlo, almost immediately commissioned Kahlo to paint a recuerdo (remembrance) portrait of their deceased mutual friend, so that, in Kahlo's words, "her life [would] not be forgotten".
 Luce understood a recuerdo to be an idealized memorial portrait and was doubtless expecting a conventional over-the-fireplace portrait for her $400.
-After being shown in March in Paris, the completed painting arrived in August 1939: Luce claims she was so shocked by the unwrapped painting that she "almost passed out".
+After being shown in March in Paris, the completed painting arrived in August 1939.
+Luce claimed she was so shocked by the unwrapped painting that she "almost passed out".

-What Kahlo created was a graphic, narrative retablo, detailing every step of Hale's alleged suicide.
-It depicts Hale standing on the balcony, falling to her death while also lying on the bloody pavement below.
+What Kahlo created was a graphic, narrative retablo, detailing every step of Hale's suicide.
+It depicts Hale standing on the balcony, falling to her death, and also lying on the bloody pavement below.
 Luce was so offended that she seriously considered destroying it, but instead, she had the sculptor Isamu Noguchi paint out the part of the legend that bore Luce's name.
+Frida is quoted as saying in a note to Luce "I tried my best to do what I felt.
+Sinceramente..." and signed her name.
 Luce simply left the work crated up in the care of Frank Crowninshield, only to be presented with it again decades later, when Crowninshield's heirs discovered it in storage.
-She donated it anonymously to the Phoenix Art Museum, where it was eventually outed as a Luce donation.
+She later donated it anonymously to the Phoenix Art Museum.
 The museum retains ownership, although the painting is frequently on tour in exhibitions of Kahlo's works.

 In 2010, the painting was included in a "sweeping view" of Noguchi's career in the "On Becoming an Artist: Isamu Noguchi and His Contemporaries, 1922-1960" show at the Noguchi Museum in Long Island City, Queens, New York City.

 Portrayals and dramatizations

 Stage play

 The Rise of Dorothy Hale, written by Myra Bairstow, premiered off-Broadway at the St. Luke's Theater on September 30, 2007.
-The play explores the life and death of Hale through the creative process of Frida Kahlo.
-Questions are raised as to whether Hale's death was a suicide or a murder.
+The play explores the life and death of Hale through the creative process of Frida Kahlo and questions whether Hale's death was a suicide or a murder.
 The original cast members were Emmy Award winner Michael Badalucco, Patrick Boll, Sarita Choudhury, Laura Koffman, Sarah Wynter, and Mark LaMura.
 The cast and playwright of The Rise of Dorothy Hale were featured guests of NASDAQ on October 18, 2007, to ring the closing bell.